 You’ll find potable water and pit toilets at each of the sites.

-Bannack State Park, Bannack, Montana
+Bannack State Park, Bannack

 The park’s most interesting feature is its remarkably well-preserved, historic ghost town, which still stands on the site of the state’s first significant gold discovery back in 1862.

-Main Street is still lined with 50 structures, giving visitors a true sense of the old Wild West of Montana’s past.
+Main Street is still lined with 50 structures, giving visitors a true sense of the old Wild West of the state’s past.
 Throughout the summer, you can enjoy guided tours or even follow in the footsteps of the early prospectors and go panning for gold in nearby streams.
 Late July sees the annual Bannack Days celebration.
 You can enjoy historical re-enactments and live music, and the old streets come alive with costumed characters, bringing the town back to life.

 There is a total of 24 campsites available that are spread between two campgrounds.
 Both the Road Agent and Vigilante Campgrounds have access to running water and vault toilets, and both are conveniently situated close to Main Street and its many historic structures.

 Bannack is located in the southwest of the state at an elevation of 5,837 feet.
 The campgrounds are open throughout the year, although limited facilities are available during the winter.

 Flathead Lake State Parkis located (here) close to Big Arm.
 Flathead Lake itself is one of the largest lakes in the country, boasting over 150 miles of shoreline and hosting lots of campgrounds dotted around the water.

 To the west of the lake is Big Arm Stake Park, where you’ll find one of the largest and most popular camping locations on the lake.
 Step out of your tent every morning and glory at the incredible views of the majestic Mission and Swan Mountains across the tranquil lake.
 You can reserve almost all of the 40 campsites in advance and one of the three lightly-furnished yurts if you want a more comfortable stay.